 Responding to reviews to build customer relationships

-Monitoring online reviews and mentions is important, but businesses that take the time to respond to their customers can really set themselves apart from the competition.
-Responses build trust, which translates into higher loyalty and increased sales.
+Monitoring online reviews and mentions is important and businesses that take the time to respond to their customers can really set themselves apart from the competition.
+With Vendasta, businesses can easily respond to online reviews and build trust.
+Which translates into higher loyalty and increased sales.

 Find a bad review?
 Business owners can respond with an apology, explanation or incentive to win the customer back.